freshmurry/rug.ishh/README.md

-# PoolCrasher
+# BounceGroup

-[*PoolCrasher*](https://poolcrasher.herokuapp.com) is a pool booking and rental app that connects pool owners and their neighbors.
+[*BounceGroup*](https://bouncegroup.herokuapp.com) is a pool booking and rental app that connects pool owners and their neighbors.

 by [Lawrence Murry](https://freshmurry.com/about)